gottgam/gottgam.github.io/_posts/2021-01-16-fun-fact-the-first.md

 ---
 layout: post
 title: "Fun Fact 01"
-blurb: "Learning a prefix and a suffix through a fun fact"
-comments: true
 categories: [English]
 ---
 *A prefix* is a letter or group of letters, that can be added to __the beginning__ of a word to make a new word. *This is not a fun fact.*<br />